jjj-vtm/up-transport-mqtt5-rust/README.md

 | --------- | ------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |
 | transport | [uP-L1 Specifications](https://github.com/eclipse-uprotocol/uprotocol-spec/blob/main/up-l1/README.adoc) | Implementation of MQTT5 uTransport client used for bidirectional point-2-point communication between uEs. |

+### Supported Message Priority Levels
+`uman~utransport-send-ignore-priority~1`

+The `Mqtt5Transport::send` function always uses a standard MQTT 5 PUBLISH packet to transfer the message to the MQTT broker regardless of the service class set on a uProtocol message.

+Covers:
+- req~utransport-send-qos-mapping~1

+### Supported Message Delivery Methods
+`uman~utransport-supported-message-delivery~1`

+The MQTT 5 transport provided by this crate supports the [push delivery method](https://github.com/eclipse-uprotocol/up-spec/blob/main/basics/delivery.adoc#2-event-delivery-methods) only.
+The `Mqtt5Transport::receive` function therefore always returns `UCode::UNIMPLEMENTED`.

+Covers:
+- `req~utransport-delivery-methods~1`

+### Maximum number of listeners
+`uman~max-listeners-configuration~1`

+The MQTT 5 transport provided by this crate can be configured with the maximum number of filter patterns that listeners can be registered for by means of the `MqttClientOptions` struct that is being passed into `Mqtt5Transport::new`.
+Please refer to the [API Documentation](https://docs.rs/up-transport-mqtt5/) for details.

+Covers:
+- `req~utransport-registerlistener-max-listeners~1`

+## Design

+### Message Priority Mapping
+`dsn~utransport-send-ignore-priority~1`

+The MQTT 5 standard does not define any mechanism for message prioritization.
+All messages are being processed with the same priority.
+Consequently, the MQTT 5 transport provided by this crate simply ignores the service class set on a uProtocol message being sent.

+Covers:
+- `req~utransport-send-qos-mapping~1`

+### Message Delivery
+`dsn~utransport-supported-message-delivery~1`

+All messages are being received by means of subscribing to relevant topics on the MQTT broker and delivering the messages to listeners that have been registered via `Mqtt5Transport::register_listener`.

+Rationale:
+The MQTT 5 standard does not provide means to poll the broker for messages but only supports the push model by means of clients subscribing to topic filters.

+Covers:
+- `req~utransport-delivery-methods~1`

+Needs: impl, utest